 Haste is 'good' says Pope Francis," good haste always pushes us upward and toward others."
 Starting from the reflection on haste that characterizes the Virgin of Nazareth, the Holy Father encourages young people to ask themselves what attitudes and motivations they experience in the face of the challenges of daily life.
 He invites them to make a discernment between a "good haste [that] always pushes us upwards and towards others" and a "not good one (...) that leads us to live superficially, to take everything lightly, without commitment or attention, without really participating in the things we do."

-"It has happened to many of us that, unexpectedly, Jesus came out to meet us: for the first time, we experienced in Him a proximityWe felt a respect, an absence of prejudice and condemnation, a look of mercy that we had never found in others.
-Not only that, we also felt that it was not enough for Jesus to look at us from afar, but that he wanted to be with us, he wanted to share his life with us."
+"It has happened to many of us that, unexpectedly, Jesus came out to meet us: for the first time, we experienced in Him a closeness, a respect, an absence of prejudice and condemnation, a look of mercy that we had never encountered in others.
+Not only that, we also felt that it was not enough for Jesus to look at us from afar, but that He wanted to be with us, He wanted to share His life with us."

 "The joy of this experience awakened in us a rush to welcome Him, an urgency to be with Him and to know Him better.
 Elizabeth and Zechariah welcomed Mary and Jesus.
 Let us learn from these two elders the meaning of hospitality!
 Ask your parents and grandparents, and also the older members of your communities, what it means for them to be hospitable to God and to others.
 It will do them good to listen to the experience of those who have gone before them."